Nera26/pokerhub/docs/runbooks/disaster-recovery.md

 `RTO_SECONDS` and `RPO_SECONDS` for tracking.

 ## Verification
-- Run `infra/scripts/verify-backups.sh` to confirm snapshot availability.
+- Run `infrastructure/scripts/verify-restore.sh` to restore the latest snapshot and ensure it boots correctly.
 - Run `infra/disaster-recovery/tests/restore-wal.sh` to validate WAL archive restores and measure `RTO_SECONDS` and `RPO_SECONDS`.
 - Run `npx ts-node infra/disaster-recovery/tests/restore.test.ts` to spin up a snapshot in a sandbox and verify `RPO_SECONDS ≤ 300`.
 - Monitor GitHub nightly workflow `backup-verify` for automated checks.